andy-5/wslgit/README.md

 You may also need to install the latest
 [*Microsoft Visual C++ Redistributable for Visual Studio 2017*](https://aka.ms/vs/15/release/vc_redist.x64.exe).

+## WSL distributions and file systems

+When accessing files on the filesystem in a WSL distribution using the UNC path (`\\wsl$\dist\path` or `\\wsl.localhost\dist\path`) then the distribution used is extracted from the path.
+This means that git must be setup correctly in all distributions that you intend to access.

+When accessing files on the Windows filesystem or a mapped network drive the default WSL distribution is used unless the [`WSLGIT_DEFAULT_DIST`](#wslgit_default_dist) environment variable is set.

+If the default WSL distribution is of WSL2 type then it is highly recommended to set the `WSLGIT_DEFAULT_DIST` to the name of a WSL1 instance since WSL1 is both quicker at accessing the Windows filesystem and can access mapped network drives which WSL2 cannot.

+> Tip: use symlinks to map files and folders in all distributions to a common
+> directory to avoid having to maintain multiple copies, for example you can
+> link the `~/.ssh` folder in all WSL dists to the `.ssh` folder in your Windows
+> home folder.

 ## Usage in VSCode

 VSCode will find the `git` executable automatically if the two optional installation steps were taken.